 Neutropenia and infections

-In patients with CLL, grade 3 or 4 neutropenia has been reported in patients treated with venetoclax in combination studies with rituximab or obinutuzumab and in monotherapy studies (see section 4.8).
+In patients with CLL, grade 3 or 4 neutropenia has been reported in patients treated with venetoclax in combination studies and in monotherapy studies (see section 4.8).

 In patients with AML, grade 3 or 4 neutropenia are common before starting treatment.
 The neutrophil counts can worsen with venetoclax in combination with a hypomethylating agent.
 Neutropenia can recur with subsequent cycles of therapy.